-This is the second of four roundtables bringing together diverse experts from New Zealand and overseas to shed new light on particularly thorny questions for New Zealand’s low-emission transition.
+This was the second of four roundtables bringing together diverse experts from New Zealand and overseas to shed new light on particularly thorny questions for New Zealand’s low-emission transition.

-Mitigation in the Land Sector will begin with a keynote address by Dr Andy Reisinger, Deputy Director (International) at the New Zealand Agricultural Greenhouse Gas Research Centre.
-From there, participants will look at the following thorny questions:
+Mitigation in the Land Sector began with a keynote address by Dr Andy Reisinger, Deputy Director (International) at the New Zealand Agricultural Greenhouse Gas Research Centre.
+View the presentation slides here.

-Participation in this roundtable is by invitation only and will include experts and decision makers from government, business, research, and civil society organisations.
-For this roundtable, presentations by keynote speakers and Motu researchers may be made public.
-Discussions involving panellists and audience members will be held under the spirit of the Chatham House Rule, where participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s) may be revealed.
+Participation in this roundtable was by invitation only and included experts and decision makers from government, business, research, and civil society organisations.
+For this roundtable, presentations by keynote speakers and Motu researchers are made public (see agenda below).
+Discussions involving panellists and audience members were held under the spirit of the Chatham House Rule, where participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s) may be revealed.
 However, individuals may choose to disclose publicly their own participation in the roundtable and contribution to the discussions.

 What: E-Mission Possible Roundtable: Mitigation in the Land Sector

 When: 8:00am-12:45pm, Friday 8 December 2017

 Where: Lecture theatre RHLT3, Rutherford House, Victoria University, Wellington

 8:00 – 8:30 Registration and morning tea and coffee in front of RHLT3

 8:30 – 8:45 Formal mihi and whakatau (Te Aonui) and welcome by the project partners